Demitric Vaimauga: Background

 Vaimauga was born in Auckland, New Zealand.
-His mother is of Samoan descent and his father is of Tongan and Niuean descent.
+He is of Tongan, Samoan and Niuean descent.
 He was educated at De La Salle College, Māngere East.
 He was an Otahuhu Leopards junior.

 Playing career

 Vaimauga was first signed by the New Zealand Warriors in 2019 as a 15-year-old from the Otahuhu Leopards.
 In 2023, after impressive performances in the lower grades, and in the Warriors opening trial fixture, Vaimauga was upgraded to a top 30 contract and re-signed until the end of 2025.

 Vaimauga made his first grade debut in his side's 14−0 loss to the Sydney Roosters at Mount Smart Stadium in round 9 of the 2023 NRL season.
 In his second match against the Penrith Panthers, Vaimauga was sent to the sin bin by referee Todd Smith for apparently striking Penrith's Nathan Cleary.
 Vaimauga was not charged by the NRL match review over the incident.

 On 10 December 2024, the New Zealand Warriors announced that Vaimauga had re-signed with the club until the end of 2028.

 He played 24 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.